jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-15.md

-+++
+---
-title= "The ambiguity in the Qur'an and the Sunnah and the resulting dogmatic schools" description= "An exposition of ambiguity in the Qur'an and the Sunnah and of the resulting dogmatic schools among both the orthodox and the innovators" image= "/covers/muq.jpg" date= 2022-01-24 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-14" linkbtext= "Part 14" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-15b" linkftext= "Part 15b" heading= "Part 15"
+title: "The ambiguity in the Qur'an and the Sunnah and the resulting dogmatic schools"
+description: "An exposition of ambiguity in the Qur'an and the Sunnah and of the resulting dogmatic schools among both the orthodox and the innovators"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 15"
+date: 2022-01-05
+---

 <!-- God sent our Prophet Muhammad to us, in order to call us to salvation and bliss.
 He revealed to him His noble book in the clear Arabic language.  -->